Historic Yates Mill Volunteer Opportunities

 Volunteer of the Year

-Picture of 2022 Volunteer of the Year for Historic Yates Mill showing a woman standing in front of plaque with her name
+Photo of 2023 winner of Volunteer of the Year holding plaque with her name

 Upcoming Volunteer Activities